Bovverskin/roshambo/README.md

 +
 +
 -Written in JavaScript
--Tested with NPM
--Deployed using  ***

 ### User Stories

 As a player
-I would like to play rock, paper, scissors in a web app
+I would like to Roshambo in a web app

 ***Tasks